strapi/documentation/docs/developer-docs/latest/development/plugins-development.md

       // ...
     }
     ```
+    * The plugin name you use as key must be kebab-cased, other casing will not work.
 5. Run `strapi build` to build the plugin.

 Plugins created this way are located in the `plugins` folder of the application (see [project structure](/developer-docs/latest/setup-deployment-guides/file-structure.md)).